For urgent consular assistance call

 Depending on what you need, contact your:

-Australia doesn't have a diplomatic mission in Libya.
+We don't have an Australian diplomatic mission in Libya.

 Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.